 How to Make Chocolate Fudge

-The process of how to make fudge is such a quick and easy one!
-Basic chocolate fudge only calls for 4 ingredients and can be made in less than 10 minutes and the results are absolutely delicious!
+Making fudge at home is quicker and simpler than you might think!
+Basic chocolate fudge only calls for 4 ingredients, can be made in less than 10 minutes, and the results are absolutely delicious!

-Learning how to make fudge is one of those basic baking skills that you can keep in your back pocket to use for endless variations.
-I love keeping master recipes that are easy to customize around (my Marshmallow Cereal Treats are another favorite) because you can make so many variations!
-And if you’ve never made basic fudge before, would you believe me if I told you it would take you less than 10 minutes to whip up a batch?
-Honest!
+Learning how to make fudge is one of those basic baking skills to keep in your back pocket to use for endless variations.
+I love master recipes that are easy to customize – you can make so many different flavors depending on what you have on hand!

 What is Fudge?